liamLatour/MiTV/README.md

 # MiTV

-This project is a complete 'drive' like system.
+This project is a complete "drive" like system for photos and videos.
+It has been intended for Dockerization on an OpenMediaVault NAS, and the public shared folders are the one available through this system.
-The frontend is a website to access the drive's content in a user friendly way.
+The frontend consists of a website to access the drive's content in a user friendly way.
-The backend has a storage api but it also generates usefull metadata of the media.
+The backend has a storage API but it also generates useful media metadata.

 ## Features

-- face recognition
+• Face recognition
-- image similarity detection and grouping
+• Image similarity detection and grouping
-- image conversion (to jpeg)
-- video thumbnailization
+• Image conversion and compression (JPEG)
+• Video thumbnailization and compression (AV1)
-- pre-treatment for optimization
+• Pre-treatment for optimization
 ## Documentation

 [Documentation](https://github.com/liamLatour/MiTV/wiki)

-## Installation
+## Manual installation without docker

 Start by cloning the repository